mjpauly/good-course-reads/README.md

 _The Soul of a New Machine_ by Tracy Kidder

+## EE276: Information Theory

+_The Human Use of Human Beings_ by Norbert Wiener

 ## PHYSICS110: Classical Mechanics

 _The Story of Your Life_ by Ted Chiang